SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/java-app.md

 echo "The application URL is: ${APP_URL}"
 ```

-To demonstrate the application we will make the application send a message to itself.
+To demonstrate Solace messaging, the application will send a message to itself.
 Then we will read the message back to confirm the successful delivery of the message:

 ```
 # Subscribes the application to the topic "test"